 Further reading: Why you have to grade your trades if you want to trade successfully

-In the table below we put together a few examples how different %-levels vary for account sizes.
+In the table below we put together a few examples of how different %-levels vary for account sizes.

 |Account size||1% risk per position||3% risk per position||5% risk per position|